flybywiresim/docs/docs/start/reported-issues.md

 * V/S mode stuck at 1500 fpm or inoperable *(fixed in development version)*

-* Left PFD lagging / freezing.
+* Left PFD lagging / freezing
     - The team is aware of the issue and is working hard to resolve it, potential fixes are being tested

 * PFD artificial horizon freezes